turbot/steampipe-mod-aws-top-10/README.md

 # AWS Top 10 Mod for Steampipe

-The AWS Top 10 mod contains top 10 lists implemented as benchmarks containing best practices for security, cost, operations, and more.
+The AWS Top 10 mod provides curated sets of benchmarks and controls for security, cost, operations, and more.

 Run checks in a dashboard:
 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-aws-top-10/main/docs/aws-top-10-dashboard.png)